-The first few weeks of Year 7 are spent in mixed ability teaching groups before all pupils sit two common assessments.
+The first term of Year 7 is spent in mixed ability teaching groups before all pupils sit two common assessments.
 Teachers cover some basic numeracy ideas to establish a clearer understanding of what pupils have previously studied.
-Once pupils are set in their ability banded groups, they continue to build on their Key Stage 2 learning by focusing on the key curriculum areas of Number, Algebra, Ratio, Geometry and Statistics.
+From January, once pupils are set in their ability banded groups, they continue to build on their Key Stage 2 learning by focusing on the key curriculum areas of Number, Algebra, Ratio, Geometry and Statistics.

-- Receive logins for the Mymaths website and learn how to complete online prep using this resource.
+- · Receive logins for the Dr Frost website and learn how to complete online prep using this resource.

-- · Bingo games.
+- Bingo games.

-- Card sorting activities.
+- · Card sorting activities.

-- · Mathematical investigations.
+- Mathematical investigations.